Rising virus totals force rethink of bars, schools, tourism

 Showing that there can be a way forward, China became the first economy to resume growing since the pandemic began in its central city of Wuhan.
 It reported an unexpectedly strong 3.2% expansion in the latest quarter after anti-virus lockdowns were lifted and factories and stores reopened.

-The 6.8% contraction in January-March was the countries worst downturn since at least the mid-1960s.
+The 6.8% contraction in January-March was the country's worst downturn since at least the mid-1960s.

 Economists say China is likely to recover faster than some other major economies due to the ruling Communist Party’s decision to impose the most intensive anti-disease measures in history.
 Those cut off most access to cities with a total of 60 million people and suspended trade and travel — steps later imitated by some Asian and European governments as the virus spread.